Information Technology/Networking & Security Program

 INT430 - Artificial Intelligence

 This course is designed to introduce the theory and techniques of AI to students.
-The course covers knowledge representation schemes, classical and heuristic search techniques, inferencing, machine learning, and agents.
+The course covers knowledge representation schemes; heuristic search techniques; inferencing; machine learning; intelligent agents, and robots; AI techniques used in computer vision, natural language understanding, and speech recognition; and ethical, economic, and social issues arising from the adoption of AI.
 The PROLOG language is also covered to enable students to represent, manipulate, and reason with knowledge.

 Networking and Security Concentration Courses